Difference Between Katakana and Hiragana

 What is Hiragana?

 Hiragana is another set of alphabets that create an entire writing system together.
-However, what makes them different from Katakana is that these alphabets are only used for native Japanese words.
+However, they differ from Katakana because these alphabets are only used for native Japanese words.

 This is the most commonly used syllabary in Japan and is used for formal writing.
 This writing system is written in cursive scripts.
 The alphabets are curly and slightly slated.